A countable-support symmetric iteration separating PP from AC: Introduction

 \paragraph{Metatheory.} All forcing and symmetry constructions are carried out over a fixed ground universe $V$.
 Set-sized stages are treated in the usual set-theoretic background.
 To define and analyze the $\Ord$-length iteration as a definable class forcing (in particular, to carry out the relevant class recursions), we work in a background class theory supporting the relevant recursions, namely $\GBC+\mathsf{ETR}$, using a class well-order of $V$ only where it is explicitly invoked for bookkeeping; see Section~\ref{sec:prelims} and Remark~\ref{rem:metatheory}.

 \begin{remark}[The axiom $\AC_{\WO}$] Throughout this paper, $\AC_{\WO}$ denotes \emph{choice for well-orderable sets}: every well-orderable family of nonempty sets admits a choice function (equivalently: for every family $\langle X_i:i\in I\rangle$ of nonempty sets indexed by a well-orderable set $I$, there is a choice function $c$ with $c(i)\in X_i$ for all $i\in I$).
 Equivalently, for every ordinal $\lambda$, the principle $AC_\lambda$ holds.
 This is the form of $\AC_{\WO}$ used when applying Ryan--Smith localization (Theorem~\ref{thm:rs-localization}). \end{remark}

 \paragraph{How $\PP$ is obtained.} Let $\cN$ be the Cohen symmetric seed model over $\Add(\omega,\omega_1)$ constructed in Section~\ref{sec:cohen-seed}, and let $A=\{c_\alpha:\alpha<\omega_1\}$ be the canonical set of Cohen reals in~$\cN$.
-Fix $S:=A^\omega$ and $T:=\Pow(S)$ as computed in~$\cN$ (Definition~\ref{def:fixed-ST}); these parameters are held fixed throughout the iteration.
-Successor stages of the iteration schedule orbit-symmetrized package forcings which (in the resulting stage models) add: \begin{itemize} \item witnesses for the localized splitting principle $\PP^{\mathrm{split}}\!\restriction T$ (Definition~\ref{def:PPsplitT}); and \item right inverses witnessing $\AC_{\WO}$ for well-orderable targets. \end{itemize} We force splitting because it is the local property that admits a uniform, highly closed "package forcing" $\bbQ_f$ per surjection, and it immediately implies the $\PP\restriction T$ hypothesis needed.
+Fix \(S:=A^\omega\) (Definition~\ref{def:fixed-ST}); this parameter is held fixed throughout the iteration.
+Successor stages of the iteration schedule orbit-symmetrized package forcings which (in the resulting stage models) add: \begin{itemize} \item witnesses for the localized splitting principle \(\PP^{\mathrm{split}}\!\restriction \Pow(S)\) (Definition~\ref{def:PPsplitT}); and \item right inverses for the bounded Ryan--Smith \(S\)-presentation of \(\AC_{\WO}\), namely for surjections \(S\times\eta\twoheadrightarrow\lambda\) with \(\lambda<\aleph^*(S)\). \end{itemize} We force splitting because it is the local property that admits a uniform, highly closed package forcing \(\bbQ_f\) per surjection, and it immediately implies the corresponding \(\PP\!\restriction \Pow(S)\) hypothesis needed for Ryan--Smith localization.

-At limit stages, diagonal-lift/diagonal-cancellation symmetries are used to define $\omega_1$-complete normal limit filters compatible with countable support.
+At limit stages, diagonal-lift/diagonal-cancellation symmetries are used to define \(\omega_1\)-complete normal limit filters compatible with countable support.